fmasanori/Brazilian-Township-Politicians-Elegibility-Based-on-Ownership_of_Goods/README.md

-# Brazilian Township Politicians Elegibility Based on Ownership of Goods
+# Brazilian Township Politicians Elegibility Based on Ownership of Goods (lattest election)
 Data Analysis using Python
 ## Goal
 This Data Analysis aims on making a parallel betwen how much property in goods a candidate has declared and it's elegibility